-\New = the job did not exist in the project/operation before - it has been created as a result of the efforts of the project.
-For example: The growth of an incubated SMME necessitates the need to create new positions within the company to handle the new workload as it expands.
+\New = the position/job did not exist in the project before - it has been created because of the efforts of the project.
+For example: The growth of an incubated SMME necessitates the need to create new positions/jobs within the company to manage the new workload as it expands.
 New staff are hired to fill these newly created positions/jobs - this speaks to creating demand for labour.